Foundations of Structural Causal Models with Cycles and Latent Variables: Introduction

+\paragraph*{Contributions} The purpose of this paper is to provide the foundations for a general theory of statistical causal modeling with SCMs.
+We study properties of SCMs and allow for cycles, latent variables and nonlinear functional relationships between the variables.
+We investigate to which extent and under which sufficient conditions each of the properties (i)--(vi) holds, in particular, in the presence of cycles.
+In the next paragraphs, we describe our contributions in more detail.

-When allowing for cyclic functional relationships between variables, one encounters various technical complications.
+When there are cyclic functional relationships between variables, one encounters various technical complications, which even arise in the linear setting.
 The structural equations of an acyclic SCM trivially have a unique solution.
-This \emph{unique solvability} property ensures that the SCM gives rise to a unique, well-defined probability distribution on the variables.
-In the case of cycles, however, this property may be violated, and consequently, the SCM may have no solution at all, or may allow for multiple different probability distributions, which leads to ambiguity.
-Worse, even if one starts with a cyclic SCM that is uniquely solvable, performing an intervention on the SCM may lead to an intervened SCM that is not uniquely solvable.
-Furthermore, solutions need not be measurable in complete generality.
-Moreover, the causal interpretation of SCMs with multiple different probability distributions can be counter-intuitive, as the functional relations between variables no longer need to coincide with their causal relations.
-All these issues make cyclic SCMs a notoriously more complicated class of models to work with than the class of acyclic SCMs.
-In the first part of this paper we will give a general, rigorous treatment including both acyclic and cyclic SCMs, dealing with the technical complications that arise in the presence of cycles.
+This unique solvability property ensures that the SCM gives rise to a unique, well-defined probability distribution on the variables.
+In the case of cycles, however, this property may be violated, and consequently, the SCM may not have a solution at all, or may allow for multiple different probability distributions~\citep{Hal98}.
+Even if one starts with a cyclic SCM that is uniquely solvable, performing an intervention on the SCM may lead to an intervened SCM that is not uniquely solvable.
+Hence, a cyclic SCM may not give rise to a unique, well-defined probability distribution corresponding to that intervention, and whether or not this happens may depend on the intervention.
+We provide sufficient conditions for the existence and uniqueness of these probability distributions after intervention.
+In general, it is not clear whether the solutions of the structural equations of an SCM are measurable if cycles are present.
+In addition, we provide sufficient and necessary conditions for the measurability of solution functions of cyclic SCMs.